 Inspirational stories of hope, help, and memories:

-Anne Abate, Calli Armstrong, Jackie Arnold, Sonja Brady, Dolores Briere, Kathy Casey’s Mother, Theresa Corbin, Linda Cox, Laney Cummings, Terri Gaulkin’s Mother, Dorothy (Dottie) Geary, Noreen Grasse, Lesa Graybill, Nancy Gruici, Shawn Hupp, Phyllis Johnson, Jerry’s Wife, Laurie Lee, Gayla Little, Susan Lonon, Margaret Lucy, Jean Lyles, Cathy McEvoy, Kay McQueen, Chari Marron, Ginny Mason, Jo Pabon’s Mother, Peggy, Linda Rush, Liz San Roman, Sandy Savin, Doracina Smith’s Husband, Lee Smith, Sherry Smith, Barbel Stanley, Kate Strosser, Joyce Sward’s Daughter, Trisha Tester, Debbie Van De Reit, Sarah Zander.
+Anne Abate, Anya Silver, Calli Armstrong, CLB, Jackie Arnold, Sonja Brady, Dolores Briere, Kathy Casey’s Mother, Theresa Corbin, Linda Cox, Laney Cummings, Terri Gaulkin’s Mother, Dorothy (Dottie) Geary, Noreen Grasse, Lesa Graybill, Nancy Gruici, Shawn Hupp, Phyllis Johnson, Jerry’s Wife, Laurie Lee, Gayla Little, Susan Lonon, Margaret Lucy, Jean Lyles, Cathy McEvoy, Kay McQueen, Chari Marron, Ginny Mason, Jo Pabon’s Mother, Peggy, Linda Rush, Liz San Roman, Sandy Savin, Doracina Smith’s Husband, Lee Smith, Sherry Smith, Bärbel Stanley, Kate Strosser, Trisha Tester, Debbie Van De Reit, Sarah Zander.

 Mistaken explanations of IBC Symptoms Given by Medical Professionals